CALI TECHNOLOGIES

 Bring real cases and compare Cali to your existing tools.

 In a typical evaluation, we work side-by-side with tools like TRM, Chainalysis, and Elliptic on your real alerts, victim reports, or investigations.
-The goal is simple: see whether Cali makes cases clearer, faster, and easier to defend.
+The goal is simple: see whether Cali reduces manual reconstruction and fragmented workflows—and whether cases are clearer, faster, and easier to defend from the investigation workspace.